 Is Your Canker Sore a Sign You Have Coronavirus?

-As we ride this rollercoaster of the coronavirus pandemic, we find ourselves with new fears and anxieties, especially related to unexpected health issues and symptoms.
+As we continue to ride the rollercoaster that is COVID-19, new fears and anxieties are sure to crop up, especially related to unexpected health issues

-Before COVID-19 emerged, you might not have given your canker sores a second thought (other than, “Ugh, this again?”).
-But now it’s easy to worry that issues like canker sores are related to the coronavirus.
+Before COVID-19 emerged, you may not have given your canker sores a second thought other than, “Ugh, this again?”
+But now, it’s easy to worry that issues like mouth sores are related to COVID-19.

 Common COVID-19 Symptoms

-The most common coronavirus symptoms appear 2-14 days after exposure to the virus, including:
+The most common COVID-19 symptoms appear 2–14 days after exposure to the virus.
+These include:

 - Fever or chills